 Speculators are directly opposite to hedgers.
 Where hedgers try to eliminate risk, speculators want to increase risk in the hope that they will make a short term profit.
-Speculators enter into currency futures contracts in order to take a view on the movement of the underlying exchange rate.
-Speculators that view the spot exchange rate to increase (local currency depreciation) will go long a currency futures contract.
-Speculators that view the spot exchange rate to decrease (local currency appreciation) will go short a currency futures contract.
+Speculators enter into Currency Futures contracts in order to take a view on the movement of the underlying exchange rate.
+Speculators that anticipate the increase of the spot exchange rate (local currency depreciation), will go long a Currency Futures contract.
+Speculators that view the spot exchange rate to decrease (local currency appreciation) will go short a Currency Futures contract.